-Game Of Thrones Season 7 Location Hints Arya Will Reunite With This Character
+‘Game Of Thrones’ Season 7 Location Hints Arya Will Reunite With This Character

 “I’ve been disappointing various people around the world because it was meant to come out in April.
 It’s July now, I think… There’s going to be a launch and something special happening this year for the premiere,” he said.
 “The bad news is, there will only be seven episodes and the final season starts again as far as I know in September.”

-Do you think that filming in Alberta means that Arya and Nymeria will be reunited in GOT season 7.
+Do you think that filming in Alberta means that Arya and Nymeria will be reunited in GOT Season 7?
 Let us know your thoughts in the comments below.

 [Featured Image by Alberto E. Rodriguez/Getty Images]